General Organization

-The Board of Directors (BD), elected by the GA, consists of ten members of different nationalities: three from Mexico, Central America, and the Caribbean; three from Bolivia, Colombia, Ecuador, Peru, and Venezuela; and four from Argentina, Brazil, Chile, Paraguay, and Uruguay.
-Each board member has an alternate.
-The BD meets annually to analyze and develop the Center's program and budget and, every two years, presents them to the GA for formal approval.
-The BD is responsible for electing the Director of CLAF, who has a four-year term.
+The Governing Council (GC), elected by the GA, consists of ten members qualified in physical sciences and of different nationalities, with three chosen by the GA from among Mexico, Central America, and the Caribbean; three from Bolivia, Colombia, Ecuador, Peru, and Venezuela; and four from Argentina, Brazil, Chile, Paraguay, and Uruguay.
+Each council member has an alternate.
+The GC meets annually to review and prepare the Center’s program and budget and, every two years, submits them to the GA for formal approval.
+The GC is also responsible for electing the Director of CLAF, who serves a four-year term with no limit on reappointment.
+The Governing Council also includes one observer representing UNESCO and another representing CBPF.

 Ulisses Barres de Almeida (2025 - )